 The “Dance Categories” links at right or below sort the dances by type.

 The “Tag Cloud” links at lower right or below sort the dances by their tags.

 Dance Resource Table of Dances is a “sortable” table of the dances with columns for Dance Name, Choreographer, Dance Type, and Difficulty.

 CD Journal Links is a “sortable” table of the contents in the CDP Journals and CD Journals with links to pdf downloads of the Journals.
-A few links are missing because the pdf files have not been loaded yet, please check back later for those.

 Supporting Documents (pdf downloads)